Sampler Statistics in Nutpie

 grads_eigs.plot.line(x="eigenvalue", yscale="log")

 We can see one very large and one very small eigenvalue in both covariances.
 Large eigenvalues for the draws, and small eigenvalues for the gradients prevent the sampler from taking larger steps.
-Small eigenvalues in the draws, and large eigenvalues in the grads mean, that the sampler has to move far in parameter space to get independent draws.
+Small eigenvalues in the draws, and large eigenvalues in the grads, mean that the sampler has to move far in parameter space to get independent draws.
 So both lead to problems during sampling.
 For models with many parameters, typically only the large eigenvalues of each are meaningful, because of estimation issues with the small eigenvalues.

 We can also look at the eigenvectors to see which parameters are responsible for the correlations: